-Yttrium was discovered by Johann Gadolin in 1794 and first isolated by Carl Gustav Mosander in 1840.
-The name yttrium originated from a Swedish village near Vaxholm called Yttbery where it was discovered.
+Yttrium was discovered by Johann Gadolin in 1794 and was first isolated by Carl Gustav Mosander in 1840.
+The name yttrium originated from a Swedish village near Vaxholm called Yttbery, where it was discovered.

 Yttrium has been widely used in various fields.
-For example, The most important use of yttrium is in making phosphors.
+For example, the most important use of yttrium is in making phosphors.
 Yttrium oxide (Y2O3) and yttrium orthovanadate (YVO4) are both combined with europium to produce the red phosphor used in televisions set cathode ray tube (CRT) displays and in LEDs.
-Yttrium is also used as an additive in alloys to increases the strength of aluminium and magnesium alloys.
-Yttrium oxide is served as the host lattice for producing phosphors which are used in colored televisions and LEDs.
-Yttrium is also used for producing a variety of synthetic garnets with different applications such as microwave filters, acoustic energy transmitters and transducers.
+Yttrium is also used as an additive in alloys to increases the strength of aluminum and magnesium alloys.
+Yttrium oxide is the host lattice for producing phosphors used in colored televisions and LEDs.
+Yttrium is also used for producing a variety of synthetic garnets with different applications such as microwave filters, acoustic energy transmitters, and transducers.
 Yttrium can be used to produce powerful pulsed lasers and superconductors.
-In biomedical field, yttrium is used in cancer treatment drugs, rheumatoid arthritis medicines and surgical supplies.
+In the biomedical field, yttrium is used in cancer treatment drugs, rheumatoid arthritis medicines, and surgical supplies..

 Yttrium has no known biological role, and exposure to yttrium compounds can cause lung disease in humans.